n0kovo/fb_friend_list_scraper/README.md

 * Run script: `python scraper.py`

 ### NOTE:
-Facebook changes it's source code regularly, so the script might break from time to time.
+Facebook changes the markup of it's pages regularly, so the script might break from time to time.
 Please open an issue if something doesn't work and I'll take a look at it.
 Pull requests are welcome as well.